Home » About Us » Board of Directors

 Prior to her appointment as Bureau Chief, Cochrane was the executive vice president of The Institute for College Access & Success, a nonprofit organization focused on pursuing student-centered public policies that promote affordability, accountability, and equity in higher education.
 Her career includes service in research, direct service, and management roles within a variety of nonprofit settings.
 Cochrane holds an MSW with a focus on social policy from San Francisco State University and a BA from the University of Michigan.

-This is her first term on the NASASPS Board of Directors.
+This is her second term on the NASASPS Board of Directors.

 Director